 No, United Arab Emirates does not have a sales registration threshold.
 This means that even if you make just one sale in the country, you must register your business for Emirati VAT.

 So, turns out you do need to register for tax in the United Arab Emirates.
 Don’t worry!
 Just follow these instructions from the Emirati tax authority on how to register for Emirati VAT.

 Ultimately, you will receive a VAT registration number, which establishes you in the United Arab Emirates tax system as a legal business.
 This number tracks your business through the system: the taxes you pay, the tax credits you receive, plus the tax you charge from customers.

 Yes, United Arab Emirates requires that you sign up for VAT through a local tax representative.

-Collecting VAT in United Arab Emirates
+Collecting VAT in the United Arab Emirates

 If your customer is a fellow business, and they’ve provided a valid VAT number, then adding and collecting tax isn’t necessary!
-The buyer will handle tax, via United Arab Emirates's reverse-charge mechanism.
+The buyer will handle tax, via the United Arab Emirates's reverse-charge mechanism.

-VAT invoices in United Arab Emirates
+VAT invoices in the United Arab Emirates

-In order to comply with tax laws, you should include the following information on your invoices to customers in United Arab Emirates:
+In order to comply with tax laws, you should include the following information on your invoices to customers in the United Arab Emirates:

 - Your business name and address